Dpgibney/go-bot/README.md

-Deeplearning project based of off "Deep learning and the game of go"
+Deep learning project based of off "Deep learning and the game of go"